 No local team is more popular — or valuable — than the Blazers.
-Over 50 years, we have been obsessed and proud of everything that is Rip City.
+For over 50 years, we have been obsessed with and proud of everything that is Rip City.

 The Portland Trail Blazers entered the league in 1970 as an expansion team.
 Two other teams made their debut that year: the Cleveland Cavaliers and the Buffalo Braves (Los Angeles Clippers).
 The addition of three franchises brought the league to 17 teams.
 Though the trio finished last in their respective divisions, the Blazers managed the best record of all the expansion teams.
 Only the Clippers haven’t won an NBA Final since.